Trip Photos 505-983-7756

 The next section a Santa Fe rafting trip participant encounters is the “Racecourse” section which is punctuated by excellent class 3 whitewater rapids; this 6 mile section has 5 major rapids and many more splashy fun little drops.
 This section of river is typically run as a ½ day trip and it takes around 3 hours to raft or kayak through the rapids.
 After the “Racecourse” the river enters the El Bosque section which is a nice float through some of New Mexico’s earliest inhabited corridors of the river.
 From early puebloan Indian settlements to some of the first European colonist (Spanish) farms and agriculture community’s rafters will pass by the community of Embudo as the Rio Embudo joins the Rio Grande is this pastoral section.

-Also about an hour north of Santa Fe lies the Rio Chama, situated slightly to the west of the Rio Grande on Hwy 84 near the scenic Village of Abiquiu the “Chama” lies in the heart of Georgia O’Keeffe country.
+About an hour north of Santa Fe lies the Rio Chama, situated slightly to the west of the Rio Grande on Hwy 84 near the scenic Village of Abiquiu the “Chama” lies in the heart of Georgia O’Keeffe country.
 The Chama is the third largest tributary of the Rio Grande and is about 120 miles long from its source in the San Juan Mountains of Colorado to the confluence or “La Junta” with the Rio Grande near Espanola, New Mexico.
 The Canyons of the Rio Chama are filled with spectacular views as this largely mellow river traverses past 1500′ forested canyon walls that are painted in the red orange and yellow pastels of the desert southwest.
 A simple day trip can be had in the lower reaches of this canyon accessed by Santa Fe National Forest road 151.
 This beautiful 9 mile section has expansive views and some great splashy class 2 rapids that are suitable for participants of all ages and abilities.
 For rafters looking to spend some more time exploring this stunning wilderness canyon another access point up near the Village of Tierra Amarilla provides river runners with the option of traversing 30 miles of remote wilderness canyon with excellent opportunities for hiking, fishing and camping.

 Whitewater rafting in Santa Fe is not to be missed!
-Contact New Mexico River adventures to find the best trip for you: 505-983-7756.
+Contact New Mexico River Adventures to find the best trip for you: 505-983-7756.